What handbag styles should I invest in?

 The 2020 pandemic showed us that life is unpredictable.
 For many selling a few of their designer bags paid the bills in uncertain times.
 Luxury handbags are ultimate accessories, but as amazing as they are in your hand or on your shoulder, we think they should be there for you on a rainy day too.

 That said, the best handbag styles to invest in are made by Hermes, Chanel and Louis Vuitton.
 Each of these designers have a special factor contributing to their high handbag resale values.
-Let’s talk about which handbag models are the best investment choices and why.
+Let’s talk about which specific Hermes, Chanel and LV models are the best investment choices and why.

 1. Top Hermes Bags to Invest In